Phosphorylated Peptides: A Key Figure in Biological Processes

 Talebloo, N., Bernal, M. A. O., Kenyon, E., Mallett, C. L., Mondal, S. K., Fazleabas, A., & Moore, A. (2024).
 Imaging of Endometriotic Lesions Using cRGD-MN Probe in a Mouse Model of Endometriosis.
 In Nanomaterials (Vol. 14, Issue 3, p.
 319).
 MDPI AG. https://doi.org/10.3390/nano14030319

-All About Cell Penetrating Peptides: TAT
+TAT: All About Cell Penetrating Peptides

-Cell Penetrating Peptides (CPPs), particularly the Trans-Activator of Transcription (TAT) from the Human Immunodeficiency Virus (HIV), have garnered significant attention for their ability to traverse cellular membranes.
+Cell Penetrating Peptides (CPPs), particularly the Trans-Activator of Transcription (TAT, GRKKRRQRRRPQ) from the Human Immunodeficiency Virus (HIV), have garnered significant attention for their ability to traverse cellular membranes.
 This unique property has opened new avenues in therapeutic delivery, making TAT peptides a focal point of research in drug development and molecular biology.

 Key Takeaways: